QVPR/teach-repeat/README.md

 # Fast and Robust Bio-inspired Teach and Repeat Navigation

-Please note that we are currently refactoring and cleaning up the code (please see https://github.com/QVPR/teach-repeat/issues for more information).

 ## Reference
 If you use code contained in this repository, please cite:
 ```